tomazzlender/turbo-site/docs/reference/events.md

 * `turbo:render` fires after Turbo renders the page.
 This event fires twice during an application visit to a cached location: once after rendering the cached version, and again after rendering the fresh version.

 * `turbo:load` fires once after the initial page load, and again after every Turbo visit.
 Access visit timing metrics with the `event.detail.timing` object.

+## Turbo Frame Events

+Turbo Frame elements emit events that allow you to track their navigation lifecycle and respond to content loading.
+Turbo fires these events on the `<turbo-frame>` element itself.
+Events will bubble up throughout the `<turbo-frame>` element's ancestors.

+* `turbo:before-frame-visit` fires before visiting a location, except when navigating by history.
+Access the requested location with `event.detail.url`.
+Cancel this event to prevent navigation.

+* `turbo:frame-visit` fires immediately after a visit starts.

+* `turbo:before-frame-cache` fires before Turbo saves the current frame to cache.

+* `turbo:before-frame-render` fires before rendering the frame.
+Access the new `<turbo-frame>` element with `event.detail.newFrame`.

+* `turbo:frame-render` fires after Turbo renders the frame.

+* `turbo:frame-load` fires once after the initial frame load, and again after every Turbo Frame navigation.
+Access visit timing metrics with the `event.detail.timing` object.